jamieandmarieb-oss/habla-conmigo-spanish-speaking-challenge/README.md

 ## Adapt the questions

-Open `app.js` and edit the `QUESTIONS` array near the top.
+Open `app.js` and edit the `QUESTION_BANK` array near the top.
 Each item has:

+- `id`: the topic Lucía uses to choose a relevant follow-up reply
 - `es`: the Spanish question shown and spoken aloud
 - `en`: the optional English support text shown underneath

+Each new attempt shuffles the bank and selects a fresh set of questions, so students do not always see the same questions in the same order.

 The activity records locally in the browser.
 No recording is uploaded to a server.